 Heat oven to 375°F. Lightly grease large baking sheet; set aside.

-Combine all pastry ingredients in large bowl; beat at low speed, scraping bowl often, until well mixed.
+Combine all pastry ingredients in bowl; beat at low speed, scraping bowl often, until well mixed.

 Divide dough in half; shape each half into a ball.
 Flatten each into 1/2-inch thick rectangle.
 Wrap each in plastic food wrap; refrigerate 15 minutes.

-Meanwhile, combine all filling ingredients in small bowl; set aside.
+Combine all filling ingredients in bowl; set aside.

 Roll out half of dough on lightly floured surface into 12x8-inch rectangle.
 (Use a ruler or straight edge to gently push in sides to keep straight.)
 Cut into 6 (4-inch) squares.
 Repeat with remaining dough.
 Press or roll out each to 5-inch square.
 Spoon filling evenly over center or each square.

-Beat egg white in small bowl with wire whisk until foamy.
+Whisk egg white in bowl until foamy.
 Lightly brush inside edges of pastry square with beaten egg white.
 Bring two opposite points together to form triangle; pinch edges to seal.
 Crimp edges with fork.
 Place onto prepared baking sheets.

 Brush top of turnovers with remaining egg white; sprinkle with sugar, if desired.
 Carefully prick in 3 places with fork.
-Bake for 20 to 23 minutes or until light golden brown.
+Bake 20-23 minutes or until light golden brown.
 Remove to wire cooling racks.
 Cool 10 minutes.

-Meanwhile, combine powdered sugar; lemon juice, ginger and enough water for desired glazing consistency in small bowl; drizzle over warm turnovers.
+Combine powdered sugar; lemon juice, ginger and enough water for desired glazing consistency in bowl; drizzle over warm turnovers.